 On most pool products, you’ll see safety ratings associated with ANSI/APSP acronyms.
 ANSI stands for American National Standards Institute, and APSP stands for the Association of Pool & Spa Professionals.
 These organizations create pool product ratings and safety measures which have become standardized in the industry.

 APSP and the International Code Council have collaborated to develop pool & spa safety standards on a worldwide level.
 Their standards include more than just handrails and weight limit specifications.
 They include all kinds of pool safety features, including energy use and drainage.
 There are safety recommendations for community pools, splash pads, hot tubs, and residential inground pools.
 The International Swimming Pool and Spa Code offers safety standards for practically anything that makes you wet inside of it.

-They cover safety concerns for diving envelopes and residential diving boards too.
-Here are some recommendations when using diving boards in your residential backyard:
+They cover safety concerns for diving envelopes and residential boards too.
+Here are some recommendations when using boards in your residential backyard:

-Professional diving board installations are recommended by most diving board manufacturers.
+Professional board installations are recommended by most board manufacturers.
 This ensures the board is secured the right way.
 Any little installation error might result in a diver having an accident, such as a slip and fall type accident.
-Sometimes the diving board won’t have a long lifespan either.
+Sometimes the board won’t have a long lifespan either.